mss-csec/advanced-subclub/README.md

 Here, you'll find a master template to use for your subclub needs.
 Simply follow the instructions below, and you'll be good to go!

+Note that these instructions are not yet finalized, and that versions can differ dramatically.

 ## Instructions

 Whoa, these are some long instructions!